Kenneth Meshoe: Political positions

 Meshoe voted against the adoption of the final version of the South African constitution in 1996.
 He also opposes abortion.
 He voted against the legalisation of same-sex marriage in South Africa.

 Meshoe has voiced support for the previous DA mayor of Nelson Mandela Bay Metropolitan Municipality, Athol Trollip.
 He has also spoken out on the issue of farm murders.

 Meshoe has voiced support for the State of Israel, arguing against claims that Israel is an apartheid state, calling such accusations "slanderous" and "deceptive".
 According to Meshoe, these claims trivialise the word apartheid, and belittle the magnitude of the racism and suffering endured by non-white South Africans during the apartheid era.

 Personal life

-Meshoe married Lydia Meshoe in 1976, with whom he went on to have three children.
-They renewed their vows in 2016.
+Meshoe married Lydia Meshoe in 1976, with whom he went on to have three children, including Olga Meshoe Washington.
+Meshoe and Lydia renewed their vows in 2016.
 Lydia had previously served as a representative of the ACDP in the Gauteng Provincial Legislature.
 On 25 January 2023, the ACDP announced that Lydia had died.
+Reverend Meshoe remarried Wonkie Ncoco, a former ANC MP in 2024.

 Meshoe underwent a COVID-19 test on 22 March 2020 after he participated in a religious gathering in the Free State with five infected international guests.
 The ACDP deputy leader Wayne Thring announced on 27 March that Meshoe and fellow ACDP MP Steven Swart had tested positive for the virus.
 Meshoe did not show any symptoms, while Swart experienced flu-like symptoms.
 They were the first South African MPs to test positive for the virus.